 Why is a scanner an input device?

-A computer scanner is an input device because it takes information from the real world (e.g., a document or picture) and converts it into digital information for a computer to store or manipulate.
+A computer scanner is a digitizer, which is a type of input device.
+It takes information from the real world (e.g., a document or picture) and converts it into digital information for a computer to store or manipulate.
 A scanner is only able to send information to the computer and cannot receive information from the computer like a printer (which is an output device).